What's new

 Victorian Department of Health

-Stay well this winter campaign toolkit - a range of assets for health services, to promote influenza vaccination - social media animations, posters, videos and translated assets.
+Winter immunisation toolkit - a new Victorian Department of Health influenza campaign will be launched in April 2025.
+It will include a range of assets for health services, to promote influenza vaccination - social media animations, posters, videos and translated assets.

 Vaccine error management - Preventing and responding to vaccine administration errors